Once, I was a kid, a boy, a teenager, a young man.

 The people in the generations who were alive when I was a kid, a little boy, a young man….they knew integrity.
 They held themselves accountable for doing the right thing.
 They didn’t have to have anyone else, or any other thing besides their conscious to guide them.
 They were not perfect, but their spines were straighter than many in this day and age, including our leaders in many areas.
 Perhaps especially those.

-I’d like to simply just thank them for what they all meant to me.
+I’d like to simply just thank those people of the greatest generation for what they all meant to me.
 I’ve fallen short of their example, but I swear I’ve tried….and I will continue to do so until my last breath.